AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Some credit cards offer rental car insurance when you use the card to pay for the rental.
 This coverage is typically secondary to what your auto insurance company offers if you have a personal policy.

 If you drive rental cars frequently but don’t own a vehicle yourself, non-owner insurance could be a good idea.
 Some auto insurance providers even offer stand-alone rental car coverage.
+Take a look at our list of the best auto insurance for rentals.

 What Happens When I Borrow a Car From a Friend or Family Member?